ddfridley/md-in-comments/README.md

 - H1 and H2 use larger font sizes (150% and 125%) which may extend beyond line boundaries
 - H4-H7 use progressively smaller fonts but may affect line height
 - Code block syntax highlighting uses pattern-based coloring (not semantic)
-- Syntax colors are theme-aware for light/dark but may not perfectly match all color schemes
 - Complex nested markdown structures may not render perfectly
 - Single-line comments don't support headers, lists, or code blocks
 - Code blocks inherit VS Code's comment color (typically green) with syntax highlighting overlaid